KinsonDigital/Carbonate/README.md

 <h2 style="font-weight:bold;border:0" align="center">📖 About Carbonate 📖</h2>

-**Carbonate** is a messaging library for various applications, using the observable pattern.
-It adds the ability to easily and reliably send messages to different parts and/or systems of an application.
+**Carbonate** is a messaging library that uses the observable pattern.
+It adds the ability to easily and reliably push and pull messages to different parts or systems of an application.
+This helps promote decoupling between different parts of your application as well as increasing your application's testability.

+For a real-world example, check out the [Velaptor](https://github.com/KinsonDigital/Velaptor) code base which is an open source 2D game development framework.
+This library has been vital for decoupling the different sub-systems and making Velaptor testable.

+Go [here](https://refactoring.guru/design-patterns/observer) for a great explanation of the observer pattern.
+There are many tutorials and examples of this pattern all over the web.
+It is well documented, well known, and a highly used programming pattern.

+> **Note** Click [here](https://github.com/KinsonDigital/Carbonate/tree/preview/Samples) to view all of the sample projects.

 <h2 style="font-weight:bold;" align="center">🙏🏼 Contributing 🙏🏼</h2>